ApiLogicServer/Docs/docs/Database-Changes.md

 | API | `api/expose_api_models_created.py` created with new `database/models.py` classes |
 | Admn App | `ui/admin/admin-merge.yaml` is the merge of `ui/admin/admin.yaml` and new `database/models.py` classes |

-Review the altered files, edit (if required), and copy them over the original files.
+Review the altered files, edit (if required), and merge, or copy them over the original files.

 &nbsp;